Earn a Master of Science in Information Security

 Over the next 20 years, information technology will become so central to all aspects of our lives, from recreation to warfare, that information security will rise in importance and scale.
 It will become a profession with more than 500,000, and perhaps 1,000,000 people employed in positions in which they have significant roles in shaping the security of their employers' systems.
 Those people need managers - technical directors and chief information security officers who are deeply skilled in the technology and who have excellent management skills.

-If you aspire to help lead your organization's or your country's information security program, and you have the qualifications, organizational backing, and personal drive to excel in these challenging degree programs, we will welcome you into the program.
+If you aspire to help lead your organization's or your country's information security program, and you have the qualifications, organizational backing, and personal drive to excel in these challenging cyber security degree programs, we will welcome you into the program.